 - Be ready to change your road trip direction based on what accommodation is available.

 - Stay for at least 2 nights at each place (unless it’s a really special hotel or a treat) after all that driving you will need lie-ins!
-2 nights also gives you a full day to explore around the place and have time for a relaxed meal without having to drive the next day.
+2 nights also gives you a full day to explore the area and have time for a relaxed meal without having to drive the next day.

 - If you can, book early on a website with free cancellation policies.
 Especially if it is a popular place.
 You can always cancel if your route changes.